dotnet/docs/docs/core/install/windows.md

 ### Install the runtime

 There are different runtimes you can install.
-Refer to the [runtime table](#runtime-table) at the beginning of this article to understand what's included with each runtime.
+Refer to the [Which runtime should you install](#which-runtime-should-you-install) section to understand what's included with each runtime.

 01. Install [WinGet through the Windows Store]().
 01. Open a terminal, such as **PowerShell** or **Command Prompt**.